 If you know who the dog belongs to, write that information down immediately.
 If you do not recognize the dog or believe it to be a stray, you may take pictures or video of the animal.
 If you can easily contain the dog somewhere – such as in your yard – you may do so, but do not further endanger your health.

 It’s important to reach out to animal control as quickly as possible about an animal attack.
 Tell them everything that happened and give them your location.
 Follow any instructions they give you.

 Dog attacks can leave you with serious injuries.
 We recommend calling 911 if you require emergency care.
 You can also drive yourself to a medical care facility to receive treatment.
 You may require a rabies vaccination to protect your health.

 Finally, you can reach out to a Tryon dog bite attorney for assistance after your attack.
 Your lawyer can step in to handle all your legal needs, allowing you to focus on recovering from your injuries.

 Act fast to make sure your case does not go past the statute of limitations.
 You have two years to pursue legal action from the time of the attack according to G.S. § 1-52.

 Can I Get Compensation for Being Bitten by a Dog?

-You have legal options to secure compensation following an animal attack in Tyron.
+You have legal options to secure compensation following an animal attack in Tryon.
 A lawyer can assess the facts of your case to see if it falls under any of the North Carolina’s dog bite laws.
 Depending upon your situation, you could receive damages to cover your medical expenses, including:

 - Emergency medical care